 Formal didactic instruction in the biological mechanisms of behavior and development, family and social/cultural factors, variations in temperament, cognitive disabilities, language and learning disorders, motor disabilities, attention disorders, sleep problems, elimination disorders, autism spectrum disorders, and research methods occur during the three-year fellowship.
-ARTP Fellows participate in weekly instruction through the NIH-funded Autism Research Training Program during their first 2 years, as well as a joint child psychiatry/child development curriculum.
+DBP Fellows participate weekly in the NIH-funded Autism Research Training Program during their first 2 years, as well as a joint child psychiatry/child development curriculum.

 DBP Journal Club

 Biweekly conference where fellows present a review and evaluation of up-to-date literature pertinent to developmental-behavioral pediatrics.

 Weekly conference that includes presentation of a clinical case, including discussion with genetics, developmental pediatrics, and other disciplines.

 Neurodevelopmental Research Conference

 Weekly conference with presentation of recent research in neurological, developmental and behavioral disorders.